Photo courtesy of http://liberato.org Ricardo Liberato

 Fungible Lifts

-If we think of the task in terms of units of one block lifted up one layer, we have an average of 52.1 lifts/block * 2.3 million blocks, or about 120 million lift units to get the job done.
+If we think of the task in terms of units of one block lifted up one course, we have an average of 52.1 lifts/block * 2.3 million blocks, which is about 120 million lift units to get the job done.
 That implies average one block lift every 5.26 seconds, around the clock, for twenty years.
+Note this is one block, one course, not one block delivered to its final destination.
+On average, a block-lift is 1/52 as much work as a delivered block.

-The key to understanding the power of this scheme is that the block moves are fungible, i.e., any block moving up a level is of equal value, from the second layer to the top.
+The key to understanding the power of this scheme is that the block moves are fungible, i.e., any block moving up one course is of equal value, from the second layer to the top.

 Suppose the entire cycle of hauling a block up a forty-foot ramp takes five minutes: thirty seconds of all-out hauling, plus 4.5 minutes of low-effort preparation and rest.
 Our teams don’t take care of moving the block across the flat top of the destination level to their final position.
-We’re assuming other teams would do that.
-We’re only concerned with the means and the math of getting them up there.
+We’re assuming other teams would do that using rollers.
+We’re only concerned here with the means and the math of getting the blocks lifted.

-The first layer requires no lifts.
-Lifting blocks from the ground level to the second layer produces a pretty grim block movement rate.
-The path of a block up the ramps has a length of only one ramp, a path is only moving a block every five minutes.
-At that rate, it would take centuries to do all the lifts.
+The first layer requires no lifts–it’s on ground level.
+Lifting blocks from the ground level to the second layer produces a grim block movement rate.
+The path of a block up the ramps has a length of only one ramp, so a path up is only moving one block one level every five minutes.
+At that rate, it would take centuries to do 120 million lifts.

-However, by the time the pyramid is 11 layers high, it’s not a block every five minutes anymore, it’s a block lift every thirty seconds because a path has ten lifts going on in parallel.
+However, by the time the pyramid is 11 courses high, it’s no longer one block lift every five minutes, it’s a block lift every thirty seconds because a path has ten lifts going on in parallel.

-The pyramid is 756 feet wide, so you could fit up to approximately twenty ramp paths per side, but for the moment, suppose we use four per side.
-With ten layers, we’re doing sixteen lift paths, each doing a single ramp-lift every thirty seconds, so now we’re doing a lift every 1.875 seconds on our sixteen paths.
+The pyramid is 230 meters wide, so you could fit up to at least twenty ramp paths per side, but for the moment, suppose we use four paths per side.
+With ten layers, we have sixteen lift paths, each doing a single ramp-lift every thirty seconds.
+At that rate, we’re doing a lift every 1.875 seconds on our sixteen paths.

 Suppose we allow a maximum of 8400 workers available for raising stone.
-We choose this seemingly random number as an example because we have 10k workers, and a single path of 210 levels, times 40 workers per level, equals 8400.
-So that’s the number you’d need on a single path that goes all the way up.
+We choose this seemingly random number as an example because a single path of 210 levels, times 40 workers per level, equals 8400, which is well below our worker budget of 10,000.
+That’s the number you’d need on a single path that goes all the way up.
 In fact, for reasons we will see, the number of workers moving stone up the structure probably varied both seasonally and over the duration of the project.

-With 8400 workers, we can get sixteen paths 13 levels high, which is a rate of about 1.42 seconds per lift, which is 3.7 times as fast as the nominal 5.26 seconds/lift that we said we need to get it done in twenty years.
+With 8400 workers, we can get sixteen paths 13 levels high, for a total of 208 ramps working in parallel, giving a combined rate of about 1.42 seconds per lift or 3.7 times as fast as the nominal 5.26 seconds/lift that we said we need to get it done in twenty years.
 So, the stacking could take as little as 5.4 years of night and day effort.
 Or 10.8 years of 12 hour days.

-This is good, because there is more to do than move the blocks.
+This is good, because there is a lot more to do than move the blocks.

 Do We Have a Problem?

 With our 8400 workers we can only operate all 16 paths for 13 levels.
 After that, we have to start closing down paths as we go higher, for want of workers to serve the ramps.
-Eventually, near the top, we will only have enough workers for a single path with 209 ramps.
+Eventually, near the top, we will only have enough workers to maintain a single path with 208 ramps.

-Interesting question, but no. Every lift of one block up one level is of equal value, so we are still chewing away at the required 120 million block/level moves at the same speed because throughout the stacking (at least since level 13) we have maintained the same number of active ramps (not paths.)
-The blocks spend more time rising per block, but the rate at which individual lifts are occurring remains constant.
-It’s unintuitive, but the remaining pyramid is shrinking even as the total rate we add new blocks is dropping, and the lifts/second rate is unchanged.
+Interesting question, but no. Every lift of one block up one level is of equal value, so we are still chewing away at the required 120 million block/level moves at the same speed because throughout the stacking (at least since level 13) we have maintained approximately the same number of active ramps even as the number of paths shrank.
+Each block spends more time rising as you go up, but the rate at which individual lifts are occurring remains roughly constant.
+It’s unintuitive, but the remaining pyramid is shrinking even as the total rate at which we add new blocks is dropping, while the lifts per second rate constant.

 Note that there is a lot of stone in those first 13 levels.
 We were talking about four lifts per side, but we could have used a lot more paths on the lowest levels to keep the full 8400 available workers busy.
-Therefore, under the unlikely assumption that there is an unlimited supply of stone, we actually could start on day one with the full compliment of 8400 workers, but it’s simpler to explain by keeping four paths per side all the way to level 13.
+Therefore, under the unlikely assumption that there is an unlimited supply of stone waiting to be lifted, we actually could start on day one with the full compliment of 8400 workers.
+However, it’s simpler to explain by keeping four paths per side all the way to level 13.

 There Are Ways to Increase That Efficiency

-That’s great for the second course of blocks, but there are 208 more courses to go.
-What about the rest?
+Such ramps be great for the second course of blocks, but what about the remaining 208 more courses?

-Remember that the pyramids are huge.
-The base is 230 meters on a side, and even half way up they pyramid it is still 115 meters wide.
-That is about as long as an American football field, including the end zones.
-So even halfway up, 105 courses, the pyramid top still has the floor space of almost two football fields–an enormous amount of space where perpendicular ramps can be deployed.
+Remember that the pyramids are enormous.
+The base is 230 meters on a side, and even half way up they pyramid it is still 115 meters wide, more than the length of an American football field.

-Thus the idealized version shown in the model would only be necessary for a portion of the 120 million required lifts.
-It’s hard to say exactly how much of the volume could be lifted with the optimized perpendicular ramps, because it depends on the ideal ramp angle, how much space people need to move efficiently, etc. but certainly the majority of the 120 million lifts could be executed in that more efficient way.
-To see why, note that half of the volume of a pyramid is below 1/4 of the height up.
+It’s hard to say precisely what proportion of the total volume could be lifted with the optimized perpendicular ramps, because the exact amount depends on the ideal ramp angle, how much ramp room and elbow room people need to move efficiently, etc., but certainly the majority of the 120 million lifts could be executed in that more efficient way.
+To see why intuitively, note that half of the volume of a pyramid is below 1/4 of the height, where there is a tremendous amount of room to work.
 Above that 1/4 line, there is a smaller pyramid, half the volume of which is below 1/4 of the remaining height, and so on.
-Repeating this reasoning, we find that 119 courses up, a little more than half way, comprises 7/8 of the volume, and there is still nearly a football field of horizontal working space available.
-Therefore, it seems clear that most of the 120 million lifts could be done with perpendicular ramps.
+Repeating this reasoning, we find that 119 courses up, a little more than half way, comprises 7/8 of the volume, and at that height there is still more than a hundred meters square of horizontal working space available.

 Therefore, the pyramid would almost certainly have risen unevenly, with stepped layers stacked using the faster, perpendicular ramps.
-Until they were far up the pyramid, the builders would resort to the parallel ramps only to get stone up to the highest completed layer.
-Eventually, near the top, perpendicular ramps would no longer be practical, but clearly a large proportion of the volume can be filled using the faster, perpendicular version of the process.
+Eventually, near the top, perpendicular ramps would no longer be practical, but throughout the courses where most of the volume is, a large proportion of the lifts can be done using the perpendicular version of the process.

 The Pyramid is Not Just Three-Ton Blocks

-One of the advantages of this system is that it breaks the major engineering challenges down to the basic operation of moving one block up one level and provides two ways to do the lifts.
+One of the advantages of this system is that it breaks the major engineering challenge of block stacking down to the basic operation of moving one block up one level, and provides two similar ways to do the lifts for different situations.
 This sidesteps the many issues that come with schemes involving a long ramp.

-Rather, just as the problem of moving the 2.5 to 3 ton blocks can be reduced to the problem of sliding one block at a time up a single block-height ramp, the problem of elevating the monster stones can be reduced to the problem of jacking them up about a meter high.
+Instead, just as the problem of moving the 2.5 to 3 ton blocks as much as 150 meters up the pile can be reduced to the problem of sliding one block at a time up a single 0.75 meter-high ramp, the problem of elevating the monster stones up fifty or a hundred levels can be reduced to the problem of jacking the component up about a meter high.
+Consider that lifting the monster stones to a modest height was clearly a solved problem, as they were able to move such stones onto rollers to transport them from quarry to barge and from barge to the building site.
+We can even make an educated guess at how they did it.

 Lifting the Monster Blocks

-The process for raising them to high levels in the pyramid would be to first place them in the appropriate place on the ground level of the base at the beginning of the construction process.
-After that, they need only be jacked up about a meter each time a new course is added.
-They would remain on rollers throughout so they could be rolled around as needed.
+The process for raising the monster stones to high levels in the pyramid would be to first place them in appropriate places on the ground level at the beginning, before the stacking process starts.
+After that, they need only be jacked up about one meter each time a new course is added.

-With the large stone jacked up one meter, the 0.75 meter-high standard blocks would be rolled under it.
-Then it would then be set down on rollers to be moved back and forth as the rest of the stone in the layer are put in place.
-In this way, the huge stones would be floated up to their ultimate height in the structure with no special techniques that were not already used in quarrying and delivering them.
+In this way, the huge stones would be floated up to their ultimate height in the structure one layer at a time, using no special techniques that were not already used in quarrying and delivering them.

 Topping Out With The Capstone